-Income from externally-funded research reduced slightly on previous years as the principal focus of activity across the institution, as indeed nationally, was on completion of the REF return.
+Income from externally-funded research rebounded from the previous year's slight decrease as the principal focus of activity across the institution, as indeed nationally, moved from completion of the REF return to resumption of research activities.
 The published research is available through the University of Chichester Institutional Repository, which is an open access hub that showcases the excellent research output of the University's departments, making it available to the public and to the research community worldwide in a searchable, browsable database.